acoustic-content-samples/wchtools-cli/README.md

   If your IBM id account is federated, you may receive an error when wchtools tries to authenticate that user to the WCH login API, indicating that you are trying to use a federated account.
 If this happens, you may instead create an API key as described in the following IBM Bluemix documentation, and then use "apikey" as the username and the value of that API key as the password, for both WCH REST APIs and for wchtools.

+#### Using an API key instead of a username and password, with Watson Content Hub tooling and APIs

+  You may authenticate to the Watson Content Hub login API via wchtools using an API key, instead of a username and password, whether or not your IBM id is associated with a federated user.
+While federated users, "must" authenticate with an API key, other users may also choose to do so.

 https://console.bluemix.net/docs/iam/userid_keys.html#userapikey

   When creating your API key with the referenced documentation, save the value of the API key to a safe location for later use.
 Then use "apikey" as the value for "Username" on the init command or as passed to the --user argument of wchtools, and use the value of the API key as the password to authenticate with, associated with that API key.